ADFG-DSF/dsftools/README.md

 #### For sample size & relative precision statements:

 * `rp()`: a generalized function for calculating confidence or (relative) accuracy from a vector of simulated values and a true value
-* `binomial_detection()` and `multinomial_detection()`: in the context of a telemetry study, estimating the probability of detecting a single area or multiple areas used by some proportion of the marked population, given the sample size of instrumented fish, assuming random sampling
+* `detection_probability()`: in the context of a telemetry study, estimating the probability of detecting a single area or multiple areas used by some proportion of the marked population, given the sample size of instrumented fish, assuming random sampling

 #### Miscellaneous functions